IBM/customized-deployable-architecture/README.md

 * custom-deployable-arch is a generic deployable architecture for the network landscape.
 * custom-apache is a deployable architecture as a workload which runs a secure apache server.

-The Apache workload tile has both an extension and a fullstack implemenation as variations of the deployable architecture.